-Domicile is measured in the balance sheet at the revalued amount, being the fair value at the date of revaluation, less any subsequent accumulated depreciation.
+Land and buildings are measured in the balance sheet at the revalued amount, being the fair value at the date of revaluation, less any subsequent accumulated depreciation.
 Revaluations are performed regularly to avoid the carrying amount differing from the domicile's fair value at the balance sheet date.